peteroupc/peteroupc.github.io/exporand.md

 An algorithm that samples from a continuous distribution using PSRNs has the following properties:

 1. The algorithm relies only on a source of random bits for randomness, and does not rely on floating-point arithmetic or calculations of irrational or transcendental numbers (other than digit extractions), including when the algorithm samples each digit of a PSRN.
+The algorithm may use rational arithmetic (such as `Fraction` in Python or `Rational` in Ruby), as long as the arithmetic is exact.
 2. If the algorithm outputs a PSRN, the number represented by the sampled digits must follow a distribution that is close to the ideal distribution by a distance of not more than _b_<sup>&minus;_m_</sup>, where _b_ is the PSRN's base, or radix (such as 2 for binary), and _m_ is the number of sampled digits in the PSRN's fractional part.  ((Devroye and Gravel 2015)<sup>[**(3)**](#Note3)</sup> suggests Wasserstein L<sub>&infin;</sub> distance as the distance to use for this purpose.)
 The number has to be close this way even if the algorithm's caller later samples unsampled digits of that PSRN at random (e.g., uniformly at random in the case of a uniform PSRN).
 3. If the algorithm fills a PSRN's unsampled fractional digits at random (e.g., uniformly at random in the case of a uniform PSRN), so that the number's fractional part has _m_ digits, the number's distribution must remain close to the ideal distribution by a distance of not more than _b_<sup>&minus;_m_</sup>.